Graduate Coursework

 Overview

-The Graduate Certificate in Climate Change and Health will provide foundational knowledge and skills that address one of the greatest global challenges to health and wellbeing in the 21st century.
+The Graduate Certificate in Climate Change and Health will provide you with the foundational knowledge and vital skills needed to address one of the biggest global challenges facing our health and wellbeing in the 21st century.

-The course presents evidence on the wide-ranging and complex interactions between climate and the health of humans and the natural environment.
-Students will gain skills in assessing and measuring climate change impacts on health in diverse settings in Australia and globally and will identify and analyse mitigation and adaptation strategies and policy frameworks focussed on reduction of climate change effects on health, including impacts on vulnerable populations.
+This course will show you the wide-ranging and complex connections between our climate and the health of both people and the natural environment.
+You'll gain practical skills in assessing and measuring how climate change affects health in various settings, both within Australia and across the globe.
+You'll also learn to identify and analyse strategies and policies aimed at reducing climate change's effects on health, especially for vulnerable populations.

-Students completing the Graduate Certificate will be well prepared for leadership roles in climate change related health policy, healthcare and community programs focused on sustainability, resilience, environmental protection and climate change mitigation and adaptation.
+Students who complete this Graduate Certificate will be prepared for leadership roles in health policy related to climate change, as well as in healthcare and community programs focused on sustainability, resilience, environmental protection, and climate change mitigation and adaptation.